Understanding Feature Importance in Machine Learning

 Gini Importance

 In Scikit-Learn, Gini importance is used to calculate the node impurity.
-Feature importance is basically a reduction in the impurity of a node weighted by the number of samples that are reaching that node from the total number of samples.
+Feature importance is basically a reduction in the impurity of a node weighted by the number of samples reaching that node from the total number of samples.
 This is known as node probability.
 Let us suppose we have a tree with two child nodes, the equation:

 Feature importance equation